ConorMcNamara/stats_test_from_scratch/README.md

 3) Two Sample F Test: Not found in either scipy or statsmodels.
 Used to determine if the variances of two populations are equal.
 4) Binomial Sign Test: Statsmodels through [sign_test](https://www.statsmodels.org/stable/generated/statsmodels.stats.descriptivestats.sign_test.html#statsmodels.stats.descriptivestats.sign_test).
 Used to determine if there are consistent significant differences between pairs of data, such as before-and-after treatments.
 5) Wald-Wolfowitz Test: Statsmodels through [runstest_1samp](https://www.statsmodels.org/stable/generated/statsmodels.sandbox.stats.runs.runstest_1samp.html#statsmodels.sandbox.stats.runs.runstest_1samp).
 Used to determine if the elements of a dataset are mutually independent.
+6) Trinomial Test: Not found in either scipy or statsmodels.
+Used as a replacement to the sign test when there are ties in the data.

 ## Rank Tests
 1) Wilcoxon Rank-Sum Test: Scipy through [wilcoxon](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.wilcoxon.html).
 Used to determine if two related or paired samples have different mean ranks.